Consumer Clarity Client: Madison Design

 A Mercy McAuley Transition Team had the responsibility to guide the transition and find a way to make it as smooth as possible, while defining what the new high school would be and honoring the legacies of both high schools and satisfying the two communities with the transition and its outcome – an unenviable task given the level of upset and anger generated by the announcement.

-Within this very challenging context, the Mercy McAuley Transition Team hired Madison Design to develop a brand identify and related strategy for the new Mercy McAuley High School.
+Within this very challenging context, the Mercy McAuley Transition Team hired Madison Design to develop a brand identity and related strategy for the new Mercy McAuley High School.
 The following summarizes the key objectives for the development of the brand identity and related strategy:

 - Define the brand identity and position to clearly, consistently and emotionally articulate what the new high school is, who it serves, and why it’s different